mgn200/imdb_movies/README.md

 ### Basic usage

-You have several options to play around:
-Filtering and sorting movies from movies.txt collection:
+You have several options to play around, such as filtering and sorting movies from movies.txt
 ```ruby
 imdb_movies = ImdbPlayfield::MovieCollection.new
 imdb_movies.filter(country: 'USA')                   # returns array of movies made in USA